alexlux58/Lux-Home-Lab/PiVPN_PiHole_Lab_Writeup.md

 ### Example Output (Annotated)

-Based on your pasted output:
+Based on the pasted output:

 ```
 16:51:38: query[A] app-analytics-v2.snapchat.com from 192.168.5.2